Nayjest/manipulator/README.md

 Assigns values from $fields array to $target.
 Target may be object or array.

-By default `mp\setValues` ignores fields having no corresponding properties or setters in target object but this behavior can be changed if TMP_CREATE_PROPERTIES option is used.
+By default `mp\setValues` ignores fields having no corresponding properties or setters in target object but this behavior can be changed if MP_CREATE_PROPERTIES option is used.

 Assigning values using setters can be disabled by removing MP_USE_SETTERS option (it's enabled by default).